Planning & Evaluation

 The checkoff-associated portions of the 2011-2015 Beef Industry Long Range Plan were endorsed by the Cattlemen's Beef Board Feb.
 5, 2011.

-- Also available is an September 2012 Long Range Plan Scorecard, which highlights beef demand drivers, including current key indicators and trends affecting the food-production system.
+- Also available is a September 2013 Long Range Plan Scorecard, which highlights beef demand drivers, including current key indicators and trends affecting the food-production system.

 USDA also requires all checkoff programs to periodically do an independent assessment of the program's economic impact, also known as a macroanalysis.
 The beef checkoff has asked independent economists to conduct this review in 2001, 2004 and 2009.